FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

-We compare \flare Text + ID against two classes of state-of-the-art sequential recommenders: \begin{enumerate} \item ID only models, like Bert4Rec \cite{bert4rec}, which utilizes a transformer-based approach with BERT-style \cite{bert} masked language-model training for item sequences.
-We present updated baseline results after extensive tuning, which we call \flare ID.
-We emphasize that \flare ID is a Bert4Rec model, with our hyper-parameter tuning.
+First are ID only models, like Bert4Rec \cite{bert4rec}, which utilize a transformer-based approach with BERT-style \cite{bert} masked language-model training for item sequences.
+We show updated baselines after extensive tuning, which we call \textbf{\brstar}.
+We emphasize that \brstar is Bert4Rec, with our hyperparameter tuning.